nohcnamp/nohcnamp/README.md

 <img align="left" height=75 src="praisesun.png">

-### Salut
+### Salut! 👋

-My name is Pierre, I'm a remote sensing, cli and cicd enthusiast
+My name is Pierre, I'm a remote sensing and ci/cd enthusiast and a cli enjoyer
 <br>
 <div align="left">

     🔍 In my 10 years of relative activity here I've opened: 24 issues and submitted 29 pull requests totalling 1197 patchs accross 8 personnal repositories and 5 public repositories.
        The most notable projects I've contributed to are pinned below.

     🌱 Working on landscape segmentation for agro-ecology modeling